ROBARTS, Geoffrey Ward. Private, Lieutenant Royal Field Artillery, Lieutenant Royal Air Force

 RUFFHEAD, Arthur W. 427.
 Private.
 Discharged physically unfit 12/12/1917.

 RUSSELL, Ernest Gordon.
 Lieutenant, Captain Royal West Kent Regiment, Major Royal Army Service CorpsRUSSELL, George Gray.
 Lieutenant Colonel.
 Born in New Zealand and attended Wanganui Collegiate School and then University of Cambridge from 1902.
 He served in the Cambridge University Officer Training Corps prior to joining the Oxford University Troop of the King's Colonials.
 He appears on the 1910 Officers Nominal Roll as a Second Lieutenant and was promoted to Captain on the 5/11/1912.
 As Major Russell he commanded 'A' Squadron of King Edward's Horse in France before being promoted to Lieutenant Colonel in command of the combined KEH.
-He was awarded the Distinguished Service Order 4/02/1918 and Mentioned in Dispatches three times.
+He was awarded the Distinguished Service Order 4/02/1918 and Mentioned in Dispatches three times (one of which was published in the London Gazette Supplement 16/06/1916).
 Lieutenant Colonel Russell died on the 7 August 1965.
 Photograph taken as a Captain circa 1912-August 1914.
 Captain in 1915 see Figures 19 and 135.
 A solicitor in civilian life.

 RUTHERFORD, John.
 1689.
 Private.
 Enlisted 9/11/1916 and discharged 30/09/1918 due to being medically unfit.
 From Wallsend-on-Tyne.
 Awarded British War Medal and Victory Medal and Silver War Badge 356658.